HamidrezaAmz/ChatKitLight/README.md

 This library was built with **androidX**, so you should migrate into androidX to use this library with out any problem.
 For migration you can use [Migrating to AndroidX](https://developer.android.com/jetpack/androidx/migrate)

+Befor you use this library, you should be familiar with [Mvvm](https://upday.github.io/blog/model-view-viewmodel/) architecture and its components.

 ### Installing

 Step 1.
 Add the JitPack repository to your build file,